 I savor everything.
 Especially the foraging for pigments.

-The first step after getting a commission is to work out the details.
+If you have questions about art commissions, I have a FAQ page with lots of information.
+If the question you have isn’t listed there, please comment to ask.
+The first step after getting an email about a commission is to work out the details.
 What is the painting going to be about?
 How large?
+Most importantly to me, is to ask myself whether or not I think I can do a good job of it.
 After all of that is worked out, then the physical work of making the art can begin.
 The first step at this point is to be sure I have enough paints of the right colors on hand to finish the work.
 If I don’t, then I need to first forage for pigments.

 So here’s where it all begins, once there’s an image in mind.
 Pigments must be gathered unless there’s already paint made to suite the purpose.
 Sometimes I don’t have enough.
 The worst thing that can happen is that I have to stop in the middle of a painting to go out and gather materials to make more paint.
 Well, maybe that isn’t the absolute worst thing, but it does disrupt my flow.

 So for the painting I’m getting ready to begin right now, I need a rusty red, white, and more gray.
 I had all the stones for the white and gray already on hand, but not for the rusty red.

 I went down to the creek this morning during the cool, shady hours in search of those rusty reddish brown earth pigment stones.
 When the light is right, the colors are vivid while the rocks are under the water.
 Once out of the water, looks are deceiving.
 This is likely why the wide range of our Ozark pigments are somewhat under-appreciated.
 They’re reclusive, and can hid in plain sight.

 After foraging for the pigments, that’s when the physical labor begins.
 Rocks must be broken, crushed, and ground to a fine powder.